Arkansas State 52, Georgia State 10

 Fredi Knighten passed for 215 yards and three touchdowns and added 93 yards and one score on the ground as Arkansas State (4-2) won its third straight game.
 The Red Wolves rolled up 618 yards and limited Georgia State to 269.

 Knighten scored on a 51-yard run and Gordon tacked on an 11-yard scoring jaunt as Arkansas State stretched the lead to 45-3 in the third quarter.
-Knighten hit Warren Leaphart with a 2-yard scoring pass in the fourth quarter to make it a 49-point margin before the Panthers found the end zone on Howse’s 2-yard run with 3:49 remaining.
+Knighten hit Warren Leaphart with a 2-yard scoring pass in the fourth quarter to make it a 49-point margin before the Panthers found the end zone with 3:49 remaining.

-Note: (Updated: UPDATING: Adding information in third graph)